KxSystems/docs/docs/ml/toolkit/utilities/utils.md

-.ml.util – Manipulation and transformation of data .classreport          Statistical information about classification results .combs                Unique combinations of a vector or matrix .df2tab               Table from a pandas dataframe .dropconstant         Columns with zero variance removed .filltab              Tailored filling of null values for a simple matrix .freqencode           Numerically encode frequency of category occurance
+.ml.util – Manipulation and transformation of data .classreport          Statistical information about classification results .combs                Unique combinations of a vector or matrix .df2tab               kdb+ table from a pandas dataframe .dropconstant         Columns with zero variance removed .filltab              Tailored filling of null values for a simple matrix .freqencode           Numerically encode frequency of category occurance